 - The customer must be enrolled with a program contractor that serves the customer's county of fiscal responsibility. - A fiscal county change may also result in an enrollment change when the customer's current program contractor does not serve the customer's new county of fiscal responsibility. - Because some program contractors serve multiple counties, a fiscal county change does not always result in an enrollment change.
-If the former and new counties of fiscal responsibility are both served by the same program contractor, enrollment remains unchanged when the county of fiscal responsibility changes. - An agreement between two program contractors to transfer responsibility for the customer's care will result in a fiscal county change, unless the change is between program contractors within Maricopa County or Pima County.
+If the former and new counties of fiscal responsibility are both served by the same program contractor, enrollment remains unchanged when the county of fiscal responsibility changes. - An agreement between two program contractors to transfer responsibility for the customer's care will result in a fiscal county change, unless the change is between program contractors within Maricopa County or Pima County. - Customers that have Exclusively Aligned Enrollment (EAE) with a Dual Eligible Special Needs Plan (DSNP) must first change their DSNP plan with Medicare before the EPD program contractor choice can be changed.

 Some changes require approval (or agreement) by the customer's Program Contractor(s).
 See the following sections for situations when approval or agreement is required or not: